 We’ve uncovered some of the most common tricks scammers use.
 Keep your eyes peeled so you can avoid these attempts to steal your money.

-Scam No. 1: It’s the IRS calling
+Scam No. 1: Phony calls from the IRS

-But if you want to hear what one of these calls sounds like, you can take a listen at The Washington Post.
-If you’re really concerned you might owe money, you can call the IRS directly at 1-800-829-1040.
+If you’re concerned that you might owe money, call the IRS directly at 1-800-829-1040.

 Let’s be very clear.
 The IRS lives in the Stone Age.
 They do not email.
 Ever.